Zebra in Mokala National Park, South Africa

 • do not walk around after dark

-• travel with friends and make sure someone knows your plans
+• travel with friends if possible and make sure someone knows your plans

-• if you visit a township, only go with a responsible and reliable tour guide.
+• only go to a township with a responsible and reliable tour guide

 Fraud and scams

-Be alert to the risk of scams, including through business or employment opportunities, visa facilitation or offers of romance and friendships, including on dating apps.
+Be alert to the risk of scams, including through business or job opportunities, visa services or offers of romance and friendships, including on dating apps.

 Card skimming and confidence scams are widespread.
 There has been an increase in cybercrime and internet scamming.
 Do not meet up with or send money to someone you do not know.

 Criminals may pose as officials for financial or personal gain.
 If in doubt, ask to see their ID and move into a safe, public and open space.
-All police officers must carry their Appointment Certificate on them.
+Police officers must carry their appointment certificate.
 If you have any concerns, call:

 • police on 10111

-Crime can happen in and around the airport, including robbery and theft of baggage and valuables.
-People have been followed from OR Tambo International Airport in Johannesburg to their destinations and then robbed, often at gunpoint.
+Crime in and around airports includes robbery and theft of baggage and valuables.
+Criminals have followed people from OR Tambo International Airport in Johannesburg to their destinations and then robbed them, often at gunpoint.

 You should: